 "Or for me?" he asked.

 She laughed.
-"I doubt that for you it is much more than an occasional annoyance.
+"I doubt that for you it's much more than an occasional annoyance.
 It's not like you're suffering from feelings you don't want to have."
-She took his hand, led him to the door.
+She took his hand and led him to the door.
 "I'm sorry if I've ever embarrassed you.
 I know I've embarrassed myself.
 Goodbye."
-She opened the door, watched him walk through into the sunshine—finally free of her fantasy.
+She opened the door and watched him walk through into the sunshine—finally free of her fantasy.

 He turned to look at her, his hand resting on the door.